Vikms95/react-cv-application/planning/notes.md

     <!-- -State is already updated on each change, so button just has to get the state and render an HTML ? -->
     <!-- -Education and Work in one component with different props? -->
     <!-- -Reassign props to another variable name without changing its value to make components in the jsx cleaner? -->

+REFACTOR STATE FUNCTIONS
+-Have each component with its state